Karissa Schweizer

 Representing the University of Missouri, she won the 2016 NCAA Division I Cross Country Championships and holds five other NCAA individual championship titles including being the two-time NCAA Champion in the 5000 meters event.
-She is the American collegiate record-holder for the indoor 3000 meters run with a time of 8:41.60.
-She closed out her collegiate career as the most decorated female athlete in University of Missouri history.

 Early career

 Schweizer grew up in Urbandale, Iowa and attended Dowling Catholic High School.
 She is the daughter of Mike and Kathy (Petricka) Schweizer, both of whom had successful collegiate track careers at Mankato State, with her father earning All-American honors.
-Karissa's grandfather, Frank Schweizer, was a NCAA Division II All-American runner at Mankato State.
+Karissa's grandfather, Frank Schweizer, was an NCAA Division II All-American runner at Mankato State.
 He coached track at Dowling Catholic High School for over four decades but retired before Karissa began her high school career.
 Her family has a rich running heritage at Dowling with her father and uncles, Steve and Doug, running track for the school.
 Her siblings Kelsey and Ryan also ran for Dowling, with Ryan winning eight state championships including a swimming title.
 He also ran a 3:49.04 PR in the 1500m to earn him a 3rd at the 2017 USA Track and Field Junior Championships.
 He is a member of the University of Notre Dame's track team.
 Karissa's cousins Alexis and Tyler ran cross-country for Dowling and a younger cousin, Lily, competed in 5th-grade track at Saint Francis.

 Karissa never won an individual state or national cross-country title while at Dowling, never qualified for the Foot Locker Cross Country Championships, and her only track title was for 3 kilometer the 2011 IAHSAA championships.